exploratory-io/book/viz/easymap.md

   * US Counties
   * Japan Prefectures
 * Type - Select the map type.
 Either Circle or Area.
 * Region such as "Country", "State", "Prefecture", "County" etc - Select a column that has the regional information.
-It requires different region information depending on the map types.
+It requires different region information depending on the selected map type.
   * World Countries
     * Country: Country name or country code (iso2c or iso3c codes)
   * US States